supakeen/bootc-image-builder/README.md

 ### `rootfs` (optional)

-The root filesystem to use for the ISO.
+The root filesystem to use for the disk image.

 ### `tls-verify` (optional)